oneblink/sdk-node-js/docs/form-elements/section.md

 | `isCollapsed` | No       | `boolean`                        | `false`     | Whether or not the section is collapsed by default.            |
 | `elements`    | Yes      | [`FormElement`](./README.md)`[]` |             | The elements contained within the section .                    |

-Section element also inherits the properties of the following:
+The Section element also inherits the properties of the following:

 - [Base Element](./base-element.md)